- Who are your audience – aim the talk at them, what will interest them? Make your story relevant to the audience (see below)

 - Minimise use of the laser pointer.
 Do not let it dance around the slides.

-- The audience is interested in what new findings or comments you have, so keep the introduction and methods brief
+- The audience is interested in what new findings or comments you have, so keep the introduction and methods brief, get to the novel aspects quickly

-- Get audience interested early on by posing questions you will answer
+- Get the audience interested early on by posing questions you will answer, a sense of suspense and anticipation keeps the audience’s attention

 - Questions are more engaging than null hypotheses (to most people)